-In change management, however, knowledge of human nature is the key to success.
+- Knowledge of human nature as the key to success.

-As a project manager, you have to know or learn to encourage people to give up their set patterns of behavior and ways of working.
+As a project manager, you must know or learn to encourage people to give up their set patterns of behavior and ways of working.

 As illustrated below, change management supports project management.
 The goal is to get from the current status of an enterprise, via a transitional state, to a desired future state.

-As a project manager, you no longer have to look at project plans, work packages, processes, milestones etc. only from the perspective of project management.
-You have to switch to the perspective of change management.
-Among other things, this will help you to take into consideration the human aspects of the changes within your organization, which originate in your projects.
+As a project manager, you no longer have to look at project plans, work packages, processes, milestones, etc. only from the perspective of project management.
+You must switch to the perspective of change management.
+This will help you take into consideration the human aspects of the changes within your organization, which originate in your projects.

 Your activities in change management accompany all involved members of the organization from the present to the future state.
 This is the only way you can succeed in obtaining the actual benefit from your projects.
 What is more, this approach goes far beyond what you could achieve with project management alone.

-Unfortunately, however, organizations are ready to invest money in training courses concerning project management methods and tools.
-But only in the rarest cases will change management be considered financially.
-The result is thus a deficiency in knowledge regarding change topics.
-This in turn often leads to project delays, incomplete project results and in some cases even to project aborts.
+Unfortunately, organizations are ready to invest money in training courses concerning project management methods and tools, but only rarely will change management be considered financially.

-Once again, put in a nutshell: Resistance, apathy and lack of commitment have a substantial impact on the project output and the project schedule.
-They can only be minimized, or even eliminated entirely, if the people concerned come to the fore once again.
+In a nutshell, resistance, apathy and lack of commitment have a substantial impact on the project output and the project schedule.
+They can only be minimized, or even eliminated entirely, if the people affected are brought back to the fore.

 Another interesting read in this context: How to Introduce Resource Management

-An Example: Introducing a CRM System = Change in the Organization
+Change Management Example: Introducing a CRM System as a Change in the Organization

-For the IT department, this represented “only” another piece of software which had to be installed.
+For the IT department, this represented “only” another piece of software they had to install.
 For the members of the departments sales (back office and field service), marketing, product and customer service, it was however a huge rebuilding phase.
 Established processes and structures in the enterprise changed all of a sudden.